-- Legend: When a user hovers over a legend label, all the other legend labels’ opacity are lowered.
+- Legend: When a user hovers over a legend label, opacity lowers for all other legend labels.

-- Legend: When a user clicks on a legend label, it becomes disabled and the color swatch would be replaced with an eye-slashed icon.
+- Legend: When a user clicks on a legend label, it becomes disabled and the color swatch is replaced with an eye-slashed icon.

-- Chart: The corresponding data would be made hidden from view.
+- Chart: Data corresponding to the clicked legend label is hidden from view.

 View source on GitHub